2010 Army Black Knights football team: Eastern Michigan

-Hawai'i
+Hawaii

 Scott Enos kicked a 31-yard field goal with 7 seconds remaining in the game to propel Hawai'i to a 31–28 come-from-behind victory over Army.
 The game was head coach Rich Ellerson's first against his alma mater.
 Hawai'i jumped out to a 21–0 lead on quarterback Bryant Moniz's three touchdown passes.
 But Army rallied with four straight touchdowns of its own, including two by Malcom Brown.
 The Rainbow Warriors had the final say as they scored late in the third quarter to tie the game.
 Army was positioning itself for a game-winning field goal when backup quarterback Max Jenkins fumbled the ball while trying to run to the middle of the field to gain position for a field goal attempt.
 The ball was recovered by the Hawai'i defense.
 The offense then drove down the field and set up the winning kick.

 Moniz finished the game with 343 yards passing to go with his three TD passes.
 Kealoha Pilares caught 6 passes for 104 yards and a touchdown.
 The Black Knights gained 250 yards on the ground and were led by fullback Jared Hassin's 83 yards rushing to go along with 1 touchdown carry.